FeatureBaseDB/featurebase/docs/administration.md

 #### CPUs

 Pilosa is a concurrent application written in Go and can take full advantage of multicore machines.
-The main unit of parallelism is the [slice](../data-model/#slice), so a single query will only use a number of cores up to the number of slices stored on that host.
-Multiple queries can still take advantage of multiple cores as well though, so tuning in this area is dependent on the expected workload.
+The main unit of parallelism is the [shard](../data-model/#shard), so a single query will only use a number of cores up to the number of shards stored on that host.
+Multiple queries can still take advantage of multiple cores as well, so tuning in this area is dependent upon the expected workload.

 #### Disk

-Even though the main dataset is in memory Pilosa does back up to disk frequently.
-We recommend SSDs—especially if you have a write heavy application.
+Even though the main dataset is in memory Pilosa backs up to disk frequently.
+We recommend SSDs—especially if you have a write-heavy application.

 #### Network

-Pilosa is designed to be a distributed application, with data replication shared across the cluster.
-As such every write and read needs to communicate with several nodes.
+Pilosa is designed to be a distributed application, with data replication replicated across the cluster.
+As such, every write and read needs to communicate with several nodes.
 Therefore fast internode communication is essential.
-If using a service like AWS we recommend that all node exist in the same region and availability zone.
-The inherent latency of spreading a Pilosa cluster across physical regions it not usually worth the redundancy protection.
-Since Pilosa is designed to be an indexing service there already should be a system of record, or ability to rebuild a cluster quickly from backups.
+If using a service like AWS we recommend that all nodes exist in the same region and availability zone.
+The inherent latency of spreading a Pilosa cluster across physical regions is not usually worth the redundancy protection.
+Since Pilosa is designed to be an indexing service there should already be a system of record, or ability to rebuild a cluster quickly from backups.

 #### Overview

 While Pilosa does have some high system requirements it is not a best practice to set up a cluster with the fewest, largest machines available.
 You want an evenly distributed load across several nodes in a cluster to easily recover from a single node failure, and have the resource capacity to handle a missing node until it's repaired or replaced.
-Nor is it advisable to have many small machines.
-The internode network traffic will become a bottleneck.
+Nor is it advisable to have many small machines, as the internode network traffic will become a bottleneck.
 You can always add nodes later, but that does require some down time.

 ### Open File Limits